 A question we often get asked is whether children – either minors or adults – should be included in your SMSF.
 In this article we run through some common situations where it can go horribly wrong, and the few occasions when you may be able to make it work.

 In just over four weeks will be in a new financial year.
 Understanding what you could do before and after 30 June 2014 can provide the icing on the cake for employees, investors and those in small business.
 Such things as bringing forward tax deductions or delaying the receipt of income within the rules can mean less tax this year.
-When it comes to superannuation, make sure you maximise the tax deduction this year or salary sacrifice the right amount so you get the best possible outcome and don’t end up with tax penalties.

 You may have received a letter from the ATO entitled “Your participation in a franking credits arrangement” and wondering whether it applies to you and whether you need to do anything – such as amend your SMSF annual returns.